McKenzie superb for 7 innings as Guardians edge Yankees 2-0 - WHIZ News

 TRAINER’S ROOM

-Yankees: RHP Domingo Germán (shoulder impingement) was scheduled to made his third rehab start, at Double-A Somerset, on Sunday as he works toward an expected return later this month. … Boone received good reports on RHP Jonathan Loáisiga (shoulder inflammation) after he threw batting practice in Tampa, Florida.
+Yankees: RHP Domingo Germán (shoulder impingement) allowed one run and two hits over four innings in his his third rehab start, for Double-A Somerset at Reading on Sunday, as he works toward an expected return later this month.
+He threw 39 of 49 pitches for strikes. … Boone received good reports on RHP Jonathan Loáisiga (shoulder inflammation) after he threw batting practice in Tampa, Florida.
 Loáisiga is scheduled to have another session Tuesday.

 Guardians: C Austin Hedges (concussion) remains sidelined.
 He took batting practice between games on Saturday, but has not yet been cleared to return.